maociao/llm-semantic-site-search/README.md

 This app is an LLM powered search engine that crawls a website's sitemap and performs a semantic search on the site, returning top results with an AI description of the relevancy of the link to your query.

-### Technical information
+### Technical details

-* [Streamlit](https://streamlit.io/) was used as the application framework.
+* [Streamlit](https://streamlit.io/) was used for the application UI.
-* For OpenAI embeddings I'm using the text-embedding-ada-002-v2 model and for the search inference I'm using the gpt-3.5-turbo-16k-0613 model.
-Both were chosen based on their large context windows of 8K and 16K tokens respectively.
-I went with the gpt-3 model instead of gpt-4 due to speed and cost.
-More on OpenAI embeddings can be found here - [New and improved embedding model](https://openai.com/blog/new-and-improved-embedding-model)
+* [New and improved embedding model](https://openai.com/blog/new-and-improved-embedding-model) text-embedding-ada-002-v2 from OpenAI.
-* The vector store and search is using Meta's [FAISS](https://github.com/facebookresearch/faiss)
+* [FAISS](https://github.com/facebookresearch/faiss) for vector store and similarity search.
-* The LLM workflow framework is using [LangChain](https://docs.langchain.com/docs/)
+* [LangChain](https://docs.LangChain.com/docs/) is the llm application framework

 ### Some learnings